Year groups in France are made up according to the child’s year of birth running from January 1st to December 31st.

 British Section teaching programmes are based on the British National Curriculum.
 History/Geography are in addition, also derived from elements of the French school programme.
 Our students work towards the international version of the French brevet and then IGCSE in English Language and Literature and in History.
 In their final two years of schooling, students prepare for the international option of the French Baccaleaureat (the OIB).
 We work hard to develop a learning environment which stimulates our pupils to become independent and creative thinkers.
 The unique access to both the French and British educational systems, with their complementary pedagogical approaches, also enable our pupils to become well-rounded and flexible learners.
 The curriculum is enhanced by access to excellent library facilities on all sites and an extensive support system for university entrance to prepare our students for further education.
 See our pages on Learning for more information.

-In Primary, canteen facilities are available at the École Félix Éboué, Le Pecq and available from CE1 (Year 3) at the École Internationale, Saint-Germain-en-Laye for those with a full-time place.
-From September 2020 full-time CP pupils will also be able to enjoy the canteen facilities at the École Internationale.
+In Primary, canteen facilities are available at the École Félix Éboué, Le Pecq and available from CP (Year 2) at the École Internationale, Saint-Germain-en-Laye for those with a full-time place.
 There are no canteen facilities available for externé pupils based at the École Internationale, Saint-Germain-en-Laye.

 In Secondary, canteen facilities are available at all British Section sites.